by Gordon Harris

 In 1655, John Devorex sued Samuel Yew, “For killing his cow by the falling of a tree in the commons.”

-Managing disputes about the herds was a burden to the selectmen.
+Managing disputes like this was a burden to the selectmen.
 On May 7, 1659, the selectmen of Rowley ordered, “considering the great oppression of the cow commons by horses, mares, yearling colts and dry cattle that are not driven into the dry herd commons; that all inhabitants having more than one horse or mare shall drive their yearling colts and dry cattle into the dry herd commons within three days after the publication hereof upon penalty of 5s.
 The selectmen of Newbury ordered, May 14, 1663, “that all the dry cattle, except working oxen and yearlings, shall be driven up out of the cow commons.”

-Ipswich Commons Divided into Eighths.
-Resolving continuous disputes regarding cattle and sheep was burdensome for the Ipswich Selectmen, and as the 17th Century ended, men began boldly asserting sovereignty over their allotments.
-The scarcity of new productive land to expand the commons system convinced the towns’ leaders as well as the proprietors that the common fields should be distributed permanently.
-In 1709, a list of old and new commoners was agreed on and the remaining 5850 acres of common land, about 9 square miles of common lands, were divided into eight parts with two-fifths going to descendants of the original settlers and three-fifths to more recent commoners.
+In 1709, a list of old and new commoners was agreed on, and the remaining 5850 acres of common land, about 9 square miles of common lands were divided into eight parts with two-fifths going to descendants of the original settlers and three-fifths to more recent commoners.
 Three further divisions occurred, the last being in 1720, including 900 acres in Chebacco, which is now the Town of Essex.
 The land could now be rented or sold.
 Price controls were attempted but several men became rich investing in commonage.

 After the Revolutionary War, the State of Massachusetts enacted various measures regarding commons, setting rules for meetings, fencing, taxing, and trespassing, in an attempt to stabilize the Commons system.
 Finally, in 1788, the majority of the Ipswich commoners voted to resign all their interests in the remaining common lands toward the payment of the heavy town debt incurred during the Revolution, a grant estimated to be worth about £600.

 In the spring of 2000, the Ipswich Town meeting authorized a $10 million Open Space Bond for the protection of land for open space, water supply protection, and recreation, preserving the land from development.
-The town’s investment adds to Willowdale State Forest, Plum Island, Appleton Farms and Crane Beach, which are preserved by the State, and environmental organizations.
+The town’s investment adds to Willowdale State Forest, Plum Island, Appleton Farms, and Crane Beach, which are preserved by the State and environmental organizations.

 In 2006, the City of Newburyport and The Trust for Public Land (TPL) announced the acquisition and permanent protection of the 102-acre North Pasture property on Hale Street in Newburyport.
 The North Pasture today comprises about 240 acres, extending to the Little River.
 A trail system winds through the Cooper North Pasture.
 The South Pasture area is zoned agricultural/residential and contains the largest concentration of farms remaining in Newburyport.
 Scotland Road delineates the southern boundary of the South Pasture.
-The land along the south side of Hale Street from Route 95 east to the Little River comprises the norther portion of the South Pasture.
+The land along the south side of Hale Street from Route 95 east to the Little River comprises the northern portion of the South Pasture.
 The Turkey Hill area includes land west of Route 95 that was historically part of the lower common in Newburyport and West Newbury.

 Further reading: